 3. ‘I don’t have time’ – is a myth

 Because who has free time?
 Not me!
-So instead find time in your day when you can fit your hypnobirthing practice in to what you are already doing. e.g. If you are waiting for the kettle to boil or taking a shower?
+So instead find time in your day when you can fit your hypnobirthing in to what you are already doing. e.g. If you are waiting for the kettle to boil or taking a shower?
 Do 2mins of up breathing or pelvic floor exercises.
-And practice your birth hypnosis (or relaxation) at bedtime.
+And do your birth hypnosis or relaxations at bedtime.
 Just before you drop off to sleep!

 Hypnobirthing is inherently safe.
 But it’s not necessarily safe for everyone.
 People suffering with psychosis or under the care of a psychiatrist, should seek medical advice before starting Hypnobirthing.
 If you suffer with epilepsy hypnobirthing might not be helpful for you either.
 So it’s always good to check…just incase.

 Make your Hypnobirthing easy!